 That’s because the FAA has a few tricks up their sleeves, including new questions, questions that could tempt you into thinking there are multiple right answers, and more.
 Don’t be that person who falls for a few little tricks that, when added up, can make the difference between a pass and a failure.
 You don’t want to have to take the test again after a failure.

 John Peltier, the creator of the Part 107 Initial Test Prep Course, an online course to help you pass your drone pilot’s test, put together this guide below, outlining the most commonly missed Part 107 questions, behaviors and misconceptions.

-(By the way, if you’re interested in signing up for his full Part 107 Initial Test Prep Course, use promo code DRONEG20 to save $20, or use this link and the promo code will be automatically applied).
+(By the way, if you’re interested in signing up for his full Part 107 Initial Test Prep Course, promo code DRONEG20 will save you $20, or use this link and the promo code will be automatically applied).

 With that said, here are the 5 most important things to remember when you’re studying for the Remote Pilot test — and for when you sit down at the testing center for the real thing:

 1. You will see new questions on the Part 107 test

 Perhaps the biggest shock to test takers are the questions that appear to come out of the blue.
 You’ve never seen anything like these questions in your studying, and at first glance you may wonder if you’re taking the correct test.